 Large loading bays designed to carry up to a tonne require heavy-duty suspension, so some pickups still aren’t as smooth to drive as SUVs, but newer models are starting to get more sophisticated setups for a gentler ride.

-If you’re willing to sacrifice some comfort, a pickup might be the ideal way to join the dots between family duties, load carrying, towing and the ability to go off road, without having to own more than one vehicle.
+If you’re willing to overlook this (and a pickup’s thirst for fuel), any of these trucks might be the ideal way to join the dots between family duties, load carrying, towing and the ability to go off road, without having to own more than one vehicle.

 Not too long ago, most pickup trucks felt agricultural and they weren’t particularly safe or comfortable.
-The Ford Ranger, which was updated at the end of 2019, successfully addresses all three criticisms, as it’s a genuinely good alternative to an SUV.
+The Ford Ranger, which is regularly updated, successfully addresses all three criticisms, as it’s a genuinely good alternative to an SUV.
 Buyers also considering an SUV will undoubtedly be drawn to the Wildtrak model, which is offered in bright metallic colours with body coloured bumpers and an interior that has more equipment and technology than many SUVs.
 There are models to suit everyone, however, and business customers may be drawn to the entry-level XL with its no-nonsense spec list.

 If you’re going to be transporting family around, then the Ranger could be worth considering, as it’s one of the only pickups to be awarded the full five-star Euro NCAP safety rating.
 All models get four-wheel drive and special off-road-biased driver assistance systems to help you out when the going gets tough.
 You get a choice of two engines (both diesels) and three bodystyles, of which we’d recommend the less powerful 168bhp 2.0-litre diesel and double-cab body.
 The 168bhp diesel is the smoother and cheaper to run of the two engines, while the double cab offers more interior space than the other two options.
 In this spec, you get a load bay that can carry nearly 1,200kg plus a towing capacity of up to 3,500kg.